Fruity is in the eye of the beholder! Let’s talk about why the humble pickle is both a fruit and a vegetable based on who you ask.

 Is the pickle a fruit or a vegetable?
-A simple question, right?
+A simple question, am I right?

-To this simple question, there is an equally simple, two-word answer—and that answer is, it depends.
+To this simple question, there is an equally simple, two-word answer.
+And the answer is, it depends.
 Depending on who you ask, the pickle is either a fruit or a vegetable.

-Because, even though botanists and dictionary editors are almost unanimous in their opinion that pickled cucumbers are indeed fruits, lawyers, who abide by U.S. Supreme Court rulings, consider them vegetables.
+Although botanists and dictionary editors are almost unanimous in their opinion that pickled cucumbers are fruits, lawyers, who abide by U.S. Supreme Court rulings, consider them vegetables.